Komodo/komodo-website/src/pages/blog/2014-11/live-markdown-viewing-in-komodo.html.md

 need to be saved.

-The Markdown preview uses GitHub styling (though we may make this optional in the future, or support other markdown variants), so you should now feel right at home when writing Markdown inside of Komodo.
+The Markdown preview uses GitHub styling (though we may make this optional in the future, or support other markdown variants), so you should feel right at home when writing Markdown inside of Komodo.

 ## Features